Sambia Peninsula: History

 Because the Duchy of Prussia failed to fulfill its feudal obligations as a vassal of Poland during the Polish–Swedish wars, George William's rule in Prussia was suspended in 1635 and he was replaced by the Polish king by a viceroy, Jerzy Ossoliński.
 However, under the Treaty of Sztumska Wieś the Duchy (and so the Sambia peninsula) was given back to George William.
 In 1701 Hohenzollern ruler proclaimed the Kingdom of Prussia and Sambia became part of the newly formed Province of East Prussia in 1773.
 In 1871, the peninsula became part of the German Empire in the course of the unification of Germany.
 After World War I Sambia formed part of the East Prussian province of Weimar Germany.

+During World War II, the Germans operated two subcamps of the Stutthof concentration camp, and the AGSSt Samland assembly center for Allied POWs in the region.
+The Polish resistance movement was active in the region, with its activities including espionage of German activity and distribution of Polish underground press.

 In 1945 after World War II, the Soviet Union annexed northern East Prussia, including Sambia, while the southern part of the province became again part of Poland.
 Sambia became part of the Soviet Kaliningrad Oblast, named after the nearby city of Kaliningrad (historically Königsberg), and the new authorities expelled its German inhabitants in accordance to the Potsdam Agreement.

 The Soviet Union gradually repopulated the Kaliningrad Oblast, including Sambia, with Russians and Belarusians.
 Until the dissolution of the Soviet Union in 1991, much of the district was a closed military area.